On Air Now

 Smooth Classics with Myleene Klass 12am - 1am

 6 April 2018, 17:39 | Updated: 21 January 2019, 17:13

 Tenor, baritone, conductor.
 He is simply one of the all-time greats.

-Nobody commands the opera stage quite like the great Spanish maestro.
-Placido Domingo made his Met debut as Maurizio in Cilea's Adriana Lecouvreur back in 1968 and has since appeared over 600 times as tenor, conductor and, most recently, as baritone.
+Plácido Domingo made his debut at the New York Metropolitan Opera as Maurizio in Cilea's Adriana Lecouvreur back in 1968 and has since appeared over 600 times as a tenor, conductor and, most recently, as a baritone.

-And finally, the great maestro as conductor.
+5. And finally, the great maestro as a conductor.
 Following the November 2015 terror attacks in Paris, Domingo led the Orchestra of the Metropolitan Opera in a rendition of the French National Anthem, The Marseillaise.
 A powerful moment.

 Don't miss your chance to see another chapter in Domingo's phenomenal Metropolitan Opera journey - make sure you catch Luisa Miller with The Met: Live in HD.